Committee of Creditors to come within IBBI’s regulatory fold

 The Committee of Creditors — the most important decision making body of the IBC regulatory framework — will now come within IBBI’s regulatory fold with the insolvency regulator amending the corporate insolvency regulations to specify that “guidelines” will be issued so as to require the committee and its members to function within its ambit.

-The Insolvency and Bankruptcy Board of India (IBBI) has also brought in stipulations to ensure that not more than one revision or modification can be done regarding invitation of expression of interest, invitation of resolution plans, and submission of resolution plans.
+The Insolvency and Bankruptcy Board of India (IBBI) has also brought in stipulations to ensure that not more than one revision or modification can be done as regards invitation of expression of interest, invitation of resolution plans and submission of resolution plans.

-The Standing Committee on Finance had also, in its report, made a case for the introduction of a code of conduct for the Committee of Creditors.
+The Standing Committee on Finance had also in its report made a case for introduction of code of conduct for Committee of Creditors.

-Ashish Chhawchharia, Partner and National Head – Restructuring Advisory at Grant Thornton Bharat, said that these changes in CIRP (corporate insolvency resolution process) regulations will certainly help hasten the resolution process by restricting unsolicited or delayed bids.
+Ashish Chhawchharia, Partner and National Head - Restructuring Advisory at Grant Thornton Bharat, said that these changes in CIRP regulations will certainly help to hasten the resolution process by restricting unsolicited or delayed bids.
 Also, this will improve value realisation by limiting iterations and introducing a price discovery mechanism.
 However, a ‘Swiss challenge’ in resolution plan may not be easy to design, he said.

 The amendments also allow for the expression of interest and the resolution plan to be modified once, after submission, thereby allowing a little room for flexibility, she said.